 At the heart of a balanced literacy program is a rich learning environment in which initiative, curiosity, thoughtfulness, and imagination are nurtured and celebrated.
 A balanced literacy classroom is a place where students are encouraged to bond as a community of readers and writers.
 Since no one teaching method is likely to be most effective for all children, teachers are encouraged to bring a variety of teaching strategies to serve the diversity of all learners.

-This is when the teacher and students read aloud from a shared text, usually a big book.
+Shared Reading - This is when the teacher and students read aloud from a shared text, usually a large picture book or large font poem.
 Students practice using reading strategies with the support of their peers and teacher.
+Older students are also encouraged to continue these skills by checking out books from the classroom libraries to take home and read alongside adults or caretakers.

-Children read “just-right” books independently.
-Readers have the opportunity to practice and apply the skills and strategies previously learned.
+Independent Reading - Children read “just-right” books independently in the classroom.
+Readers have the opportunity to practice and apply the skills and strategies previously learned through shared and guided reading strategies.